steveklabnik/coinbaser/README.md

 # Coinbaser
-Coinbase REST API for Rust.
+Coinbase Exchange REST API for Rust.

 Not yet functional.